By meghna at 13 July, 2010, 4:21 pm

 The 201st Law Commission report states that “Road accidents are increasing at an alarming rate of 3% annually.
 About 10.1% of all deaths in India are due to accidents and injuries.
 A vehicular accident is reported every 3 minutes and a death.
 A trauma-related death occurs in India every 1.9 minutes.”

 In India, the witnesses of an accident become mere spectators due to the fear of subsequent legal procedures and their lack of awareness about pre-medical care.
-Often the doctors ignore such victims by denying the authorization of these medico-legal cases. ...read more Read More
+Often the doctors ignore ...read more Read More